cmcmarrow/backrooms/README.rst

 ********
 Warning!
 ********
-Backrooms is still in Development Status Beta!
+Backrooms is still in Development Status Alpha!
-Expect to still see bugs, broken behavior.
+This means rules “intrusions” MAY still change!
-But backrooms rules are all implemented and not expected to change much.
+But the Esolang is close to being finalized.

 *****
 About